coenm/RepoM/docs/RepoM.Plugin.AzureDevOps.md

 The AzureDevops module enables integration with one azure devops environment.
 The integration currently focusses on Pull Requests.

-To enable the AzureDevops module, manually update the `appsettings.json` file and provide for the `AzureDevOps` both an `PersonalAccessToken` and `BaseUrl`.
+To enable the AzureDevops module, manually update the `appsettings.json` file and provide for the `AzureDevOps`section both a `PersonalAccessToken` and `BaseUrl`.
 The `BaseUrl` must end with the organisation and a slash (ie, `https://dev.azure.com/organisation/`).

 ## azure-devops-create-prs@1 <!-- include: _plugins.azuredevops.action. path: /docs/mdsource/_plugins.azuredevops.action.include.md -->